View 11 Photos

 Breakfast & Dinner

-After breakfast proceed to Sigiriya and check in at your hotel.
-In the afternoon, proceed to Dambulla Rock Temple. the second capital of Sri Lanka in the 11th Century.
-Climb up to the Temple, which was donated by King Walagambahu in the 1st century BC to Buddhist monks.
-Dambulla is a World Heritage site and is the most impressive of Sri Lanka’s cave temples.
-This complex of five caves with over 2000 sq. meters of painted walls and ceilings is the largest area of cave paintings found anywhere in the world.
-These caves contain over 150 images of the Buddha, of which the largest is the colossal figure of the Buddha carved out of rock spanning 14 meters.
-Once you are don exploring you will be transferred back to your hotel.
-Dinner and overnight.
+After breakfast, proceed to Sigiriya and check in at your hotel.
+In the afternoon, visit the Dambulla Rock Temple, which served as the second capital of Sri Lanka in the 11th century.
+Climb up to the temple, donated by King Walagambahu in the 1st century BC to Buddhist monks.
+Dambulla, a World Heritage site, is the most impressive of Sri Lanka’s cave temples.
+This complex of five caves, with over 2,000 square meters of painted walls and ceilings, is the largest area of cave paintings found anywhere in the world.
+The caves contain over 150 images of the Buddha, including a colossal figure carved out of rock spanning 14 meters.
+Once you are done exploring, you will be transferred back to your hotel for dinner and an overnight stay.

 Day 4